Tom Wolfe: Non-fiction books

-Critiques of art and architecture

 Wolfe also wrote two critiques of and social histories of modern art and modern architecture, The Painted Word and From Bauhaus to Our House, published in 1975 and 1981, respectively.
 The Painted Word mocked the excessive insularity of the art world and its dependence on what he saw as faddish critical theory.
 In From Bauhaus to Our House he explored what he said were the negative effects of the Bauhaus style on the evolution of modern architecture.